 When dealing with stochastic models, like several relevant individual based models (IBM), the questions presented become complicated by the fact that running the same model with exactly the same parameters might wield largely different results, both quantitative and qualitatively.
-In this scenario, we must be able to diferentiate the variation in responses due to the variation of the parameters with the variation in response due to stochastic effects.
+In this scenario, we must be able to differentiate the variation in responses due to the variation of the parameters with the variation in response due to stochastic effects.

-We will proceed first by defining the variation due to the input parameters as the epistemic uncertainty.
+We will refer to the variation due to the input parameters as the epistemic uncertainty.
 This uncertainty arises from the fact that we do now know what are the correct values for a given parameter in a given natural system, and is related to the probability distributions $D_i$, presented in section \ref{PSE}.
-The variation in the behaviour of the model which is caused by stochastic effects is called stochastic uncertainty, and is inherent to the model.
+The variation in the behavior of the model which is caused by stochastic effects, for a fixed set of parameters, is called stochastic uncertainty, and is inherent to the model.

 It is important to note that the two uncertainty components are impossible to disentangle in general stochastic models.
 This has prevented the general analysis of such models until recently.
-In recent years, studies have shown that the important parameters and their effects can be correctly identified by running such models repeatedly for the same input variables and then averaging the output \cite{Segovia04}, given that the following conditions are respected:
+In recent years, studies have shown that the important parameters and their effects can be correctly identified by running such models repeatedly for the same input variables and then averaging the output \citep{Segovia04}, given that the following conditions are respected:

-\begin{itemize} \item Sample sizes should be large, relative to the aleatory uncertainty. \item The output values should be unimodal, that is, the output values for a given parameter choice should be clustered around a central value. \item The correct analysis tools should be used (as will be discussed on session \ref{QuantAnal}). \end{itemize}
+\begin{itemize} \item Sample sizes should be large, relative to the stochastic uncertainty. \item The output values should be unimodal, that is, the output values for a given parameter choice should be clustered around a central value. \item The correct analysis tools should be used (as will be discussed on session \ref{QuantAnal}). \end{itemize}